ducakar/TextureReplacer/README.md

 * generate missing mipmaps for PNG and JPEG model textures (to fix a KSP bug),
 * compress uncompressed textures from `GameData/` and reduce RAM usage,
 * change bilinear texture filter to trilinear to improve mipmap quality and
-* unloads textures from RAM after KSP finishes loading.
+* unload textures from RAM after KSP finishes loading.

 Special thanks to:
 * rbray89 who contributed a reflective visor shader and for Active Texture